depa02/context.Orion-LD/doc/manuals-ld/developer-documentation.md

 * DELETE /ngsi-ld/v1/entities/{entityId}
 * DELETE /ngsi-ld/v1/entities/{entityId}/attrs/{attrId}

-The first service allows to delete a number of entities in one go, while the second service deltes one single entity and the last service is for deletion of a single attribute of a given entity.
+The first service allows to delete a number of entities in one go, while the second service deletes one single entity and the last service is for deletion of a single attribute of a given entity.

 ### POST /ngsi-ld/v1/entityOperations/delete